adrian-dip/quora-scraper/readme.md

 # Quora scraper

 Quora scraper (works as of Jan.
 2023).
 The script can scrape questions from a topic (https://www.quora.com/topic/Finance -> ['https://www.quora.com/Using-technical-analysis-do-you-think-the-S-P-500', ...]) and then scrape the answers.
-If you already have links pointing to questions, you can also use this code (see below).
+If you already have links pointing to questions, you can also use this code (see the option "question_links" below).

-The script returns the questions, answers, and engagement metrics (votes, comments, shares, and views) as a .csv file.
+The script saves the questions, answers, and engagement metrics (votes, comments, shares, and views) to a .csv file.
 It also saves links to related questions in a separate .pkl file for future scraping.

+The script does not have console options so that you can run it from a pipeline or Shell or whatever you wish with minimal changes.

 ## Scraping options